Terrene Foundation

 For developers: the architecture

-Four open standards define the rules.
+The five standards define the rules.
 Anyone can implement them.

 CARE Collaborative Autonomous Reflective Enterprise